 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The amount you pay for the costs once a benefit limit has been reached will not count toward the out-of-pocket maximum.
-For example, you may have to pay the full cost of any skilled nursing facility care you get after our plan's payment reaches the benefit limit.
-Once you have used up your benefit limit, additional payments you make for the service do not count toward your annual out-of-pocket maximum.
+Costs paid once a benefit limit has been reached will not count toward your out-of-pocket maximum.
+This is because services provided after a benefit limit has been reached are not covered by the plan.
+For more information, see Chapter 4, Section 1.2.
 You can call Member Services when you want to know how much of your benefit limit you have already used.